AdaGold/hotel/README.md

 - Every room is identical, and a room always costs $200/night
 - The last day of a reservation is the checkout day, so the guest should not be charged for that night
 - For this wave, any room can be reserved at any time, and you don't need to check whether reservations conflict with each other (this will come in wave 2!)
+- These functionalities do not all need to be implemented in the same class

 ### Error Handling